Mexico to shun French festival over Cassez row

 It remains to be seen what direct impact the Mexican government’s absence will have on the “Year of Mexico” proceedings, which kicked off last week.
 The festival consists of over 300 exhibitions, concerts and other cultural events scheduled throughout 2011.

 Press contacts for the festival did not offer any comment or further information.
-At Paris’s Museum of Modern Art, which is hosting an exhibition dedicated to Mexican artists in June, a communication officer would only offer that “it was too early to comment”.
+At Paris’s Museum of Modern Art, which is hosting an exhibition dedicated to Mexican artists in June, a communication officer would only offer that “it was too early to comment”.it

 But according to FRANCE 24’s Laurence Cuvillier, “the decision took everyone by surprise” and has “made headlines in Mexico”.

 Diplomatic ties between France and Mexico have frayed over the five-year Florence Cassez case, with tensions coming to a boil last week when an appeals court upheld the Frenchwoman’s conviction and 60-year prison sentence.
-Cassez’s lawyer and French authorities say the case has been rife with abuses, but the Mexican government insists that she is guilty and that sufficient evidence has been provided.
+Cassez’s lawyer and French authorities say the case has been rife with abuses, but the Mexican government insists that she is guilty and that sufficient evidence has been provided.it

 Interviewed by FRANCE 24, Florence Cassez’s lawyer, Franck Berton, said he was “dumbfounded” by Mexico’s pulling out of the festival.
 He also said it was an inappropriate mixing of politics and culture, and that the Mexican authorities were misguided in their decision: “If there are some references to Florence in the festival, that’s one thing,” he noted.
 “But this was supposed to be a valorisation of Mexican art and culture.”